RavenGrappling/RavenGrappling.github.io/academy.md

   <h1 class="text-center">About Us</h1>

   <p>
     Raven Grappling is a modern Brazilian Jiu Jitsu school, located in Coquitlam, that prides itself on making this martial art accessible and safe for everyone, while preserving its traditional roots and embracing its ongoing evolution.
+We are also proudly associated with Subconscious Jiu Jitsu, under the direct guidance of Professor Nicholas Gregoriades and Professor Brent Burniston, who have become instrumental mentors to the growth of the school as well as its students.
   </p>
   <p>
     At Raven Grappling, students can expect a relaxed yet professional training environment.
 We take great pride in preparing daily lessons and curriculum in order to ensure that individual growth is always progressing.
 Our goal is to simplify the complexity of this martial art, so that students have a clear path in terms of their individual skill development.